qedgroup/CGDV.github.io/challenges/COVID-19/datasource/index.md

 * [The World Bank](http://datatopics.worldbank.org/universal-health-coverage/covid19/): This site provides an array of real-time data, statistical indicators, and other types of data that are relevant to the coronavirus pandemic.
 These data are drawn from the World Bank’s data catalog and other authoritative sources.

+* [HDX](https://data.humdata.org/event/covid-19): COVID-19 Pandemic in Locations with a Humanitarian Response.
+Other relevant datasets available to download in the platform are: World Bank Indicators of Interest to the COVID-19 Outbreak; Global Travel Restrictions and Airline Information; Global School Closures.

 #### Country/area - level cases
 * [Australian Government Department of Health](https://www.health.gov.au/news/health-alerts/novel-coronavirus-2019-ncov-health-alert/coronavirus-covid-19-current-situation-and-case-numbers): COVID-19 current situation and case numbers in Australia

+* [CDC](https://www.cdc.gov/coronavirus/2019-ncov/index.html): COVID-19 Cases in the U.S.

 * [CCDC](http://weekly.chinacdc.cn/news/TrackingtheEpidemic.htm): China CDC

-* [CDC](https://www.cdc.gov/coronavirus/2019-ncov/index.html): COVID-19 Cases in the U.S.

 * [COVID-19 Open Research Dataset Challenge](https://www.kaggle.com/allen-institute-for-ai/CORD-19-research-challenge#metadata.csv): CORD-19 is an AI challenge with AI2, CZI, MSR, Georgetown, NIH & The White House.
 With over 44,000 scholarly articles, including over 29,000 with full text, about COVID-19, SARS-CoV-2, and related coronaviruses, this freely available dataset allows global research community to apply recent advances in natural language processing and other AI techniques to generate new insights in support of the ongoing fight against this infectious disease.